Multi-unit Residential Buildings: COVID-19 FAQs

 Should access to the building be restricted?

-People who are ill or self-isolating may require the assistance of family, friends or other persons to provide groceries and essential items.
+Visitation should be consistent with current measures in place.
+Even in times when more restrictive measures must be put into place, such as when no personal gatherings are permitted, people who are ill or self-isolating may require the assistance of family, friends or other persons to deliver groceries and essential items.
 Older adults, like seniors, may require ongoing personal care from family or friends.
 Consider the needs of those who may require assistance before putting restrictions in place.

 I have a concern with my rental property, who do I talk to?